-- You must be of legal age (18 years old and over).
-In general, volunteers do not need any specific qualifications, but they are expected to enjoy the presence of and get involved with adolescents and young adults.
+- You must be of legal age.
+Volunteers usually do not need any specific qualifications, but they are expected to enjoy and get involved with teenagers and young adults.

-- As well as being open and respectful of Buddhism and other cultures.
+- In addition to being open and respectful of Buddhism and other cultures.

-- Volunteers must also have knowledge of written and spoken English, in addition to being creative as there tends to be a lack of teaching materials at the schools.
+- Volunteers must also have knowledge in written and spoken English, in addition to being creative, considering that there is a lack of teaching materials within the school.

-It is very important that you present the following documents in the application process for your volunteering:
+It is very important that you present the following documents in the application process for your volunteer participation:

-- Criminal record certificate before your start date.
+- Certified police record before your start date

-Keep in mind that not all monks (either beginning students or teachers and staff) can touch or be touched by a woman.
-In addition, women can not directly deliver something to a Buddhist monk, it must be placed on a secondary object (table, chair, NOT on the floor).
+Keep in mind that not all monks (either Beginner students or teachers and staff) can touch or be touched by a woman.
+In addition, women cannot directly deliver something to a Buddhist monk, it must be placed on a secondary object (table, chair, NOT on the floor).

-Buddhist monk students can perform simple games (which are not too physically active).
+Buddhist monk students can play simple games (which are not too physically active).

-Something that they are allowed to do is acting.
-Art programs in many of the schools are quite popular with students as they enjoy expressing themselves through art.
-Any type of artistic technique or project that a teacher can bring to the class would be useful and well received.
+Something they are allowed to do is act.
+Art programs in many of the schools are quite popular among students.
+They enjoy expressing themselves through art.
+Any kind of artistic technique or project that a teacher can bring to class would be useful and well received.
 But keep these Buddhist rules in mind when preparing and planning the proposal.

-The dress code in Buddhist schools is formal.
-It is not considered appropriate to wear clothes that are too tight or show too much.
+The dress code in the Buddhist educational centers is formal.
+It is not considered appropriate to wear clothes that are too tight or bare.